CHAPTER 2: GOD

 There is no master list of attributes of the theistic God that everyone agrees on.
 Some philosophers argue that God has one single attribute, others maintain that he has dozens.
 But perhaps the most basic attribute is that God is personal: he is conscious and rational, and has the capacity to communicate with other conscious creatures.
 When and how he chooses to communicate with anyone is another matter, but what is important, according to theists, is that God at least has that ability.
 By stating that God is personal, the believer is ruling out the possibility that God consists merely of unconscious energy, blind forces of nature, abstract laws of nature, or some other powerful yet insensible component of the natural world.
 While God may be radically different from humans in other ways, according to theists it is the attribute of personalness that makes him most like us.
 The appeal of a personal God is evident: it presents us with a powerful being who resembles us in important ways and with whom we can communicate in times of distress.
 Who would be interested in worshiping the unconscious laws of physics, as powerful as physical forces might be?
 Personalness may be the one feature that compels people the most to maintain believe in God.

-The key problem with the attribute of personalness is that it exposes the concept of God to the charge of anthropomorphism – that is, that the notion of a personal God is too human-like.
+The key problem with the attribute of personalness is that it exposes the concept of God to the charge of anthropomorphism, that is, that the notion of a personal God is too human-like.
 Suppose that I insisted that God literally had white hair and a beard, just as Michelangelo depicted God in the famous Sistine Chapel painting.
 You would say that my concept of God was misguided by my desire for an emotionally soothing image of a divine being who resembles a powerful yet gentle human king.
 But when we survey the attributes that we commonly give God, such as personalness, many look suspiciously human, which suggests that we made them up ourselves.
 The Greek philosopher Xenophanes (c.
 570–c.478 BCE) was one of the first to make this point:

 If oxen and horses or lions had hands, and could draw with their hands, and execute works of art as people do, horses would draw the forms of the gods like horses, and oxen like oxen, and make the gods’ bodies in the image of their various kinds.

-The general problem of anthropomorphism is also expressed in the popular statement that “man created God in his own image” – a reversal of the Biblical notion that God created man in his image.
+The general problem of anthropomorphism is also expressed in the popular statement that “man created God in his own image”, which is a reversal of the Biblical notion that God created man in his image.
 Thus, according to critics, as comforting as the notion of a personal God is, it may be more an expression of human wishes than the reality behind God himself.
 This is particularly so when we depict God as having human-like emotions.
 Feelings like love, hate, joy, unhappiness all are the result of physiological activities within our bodies.
 Since God has no physical body, he cannot have emotions as we do.
 Similarly, since God does not have physical eyes or ears, he does not perceive the physical world as we do.
 Theists thus face the difficult task of maintaining the personalness of God without simultaneously turning him into a giant human being.

 Another crucial personality feature of the theistic God is the attribute of perfect goodness, or omnibenevolence.
 The idea of a purely evil God has little appeal for anyone, except maybe for people who are themselves consumed with evil.
 The concepts of God and perfect goodness seem to go hand in hand, as we see in the common expression that “God is good”, and it is another feature that gives believers comfort, especially in times of distress.
 But the notion of divine goodness includes two distinct concepts: compassion and justness.
 God is compassionately interested in relieving the world of suffering and enabling people to obtain happiness in this life or in the next.
 At the same time, though, God has a clear vision of morality which he commands people to obey, and his justness demands punishment for those who disobey.
 While the notions of compassion and justness may be compatible with each other, there is tension between the two.
 When people do not obey God’s moral commands, he may want to be compassionate towards them, but justice may require him to judge and punish them.
-It is like trying to get a soft-hearted social worker and a hanging judge to agree with each other on a touchy issue like drug addiction: the social worker would say “treat the addiction like it is a disease,” while the judge would say “lock the addict up!”
+It is like trying to get a soft-hearted social worker and a hanging judge to agree with each other on a touchy issue like drug addiction: the social worker would say “treat the addiction like it is a disease,” while the judge would say “lock the addict up.”
 Theists thus face the difficult task of maintaining divine compassion without also opening the door to a moral free-for-all.

 A third central divine attribute concerns God’s gender.
 When many believers think of God they invariably visualize the divine being as either male or female.
 The common choice among theists is male since this is how God is depicted in the scriptures that have shaped the great religions of Western civilization.
 But there are a few opposing positions on this sensitive issue.
 There is first the staunch pro-male position which holds that scriptural depictions of God’s gender should be taken literally.
 This, proponents argue, fits with the fact that, throughout human history, men are the ones who have held positions of political, military and economic power.
 Men have also been the principal architects and builders of machines and structures.
 So it makes sense to think of God as male insofar as he is the ultimate creator and ruler of all that we see.
 On the pro-female side, some argue that the creative process of the world involves the growth and nurturing of living things, and fertility is traditionally a female attribute.
 Theologian Rosemary Radford Ruether writes,